 From the experiments, it could be observed that the 2D-LDA based algorithms almost always perform better than Fisherface except the experiment on "CMU-Illumination-Frontal" (Fig. 7) where Fisherface performs the best by using NCMC there when the number of training samples for each class is larger than three.
-Though it is known that Fisherface loses discriminant information [11-13][45], however it has also been known that Fisherface was first proposed to handle various illuminations [5] for face recognition, while images in "CMU-Illumination-Frontal" are just corrupted by illuminations and no other variations exist there.
+Though it is known that Fisherface loses discriminant information [35,36,42,58], however it has also been known that Fisherface was first proposed to handle various illuminations [8] for face recognition, while images in "CMU-Illumination-Frontal" are just corrupted by illuminations and no other variations exist there.
 The performance of Fisherface would dramatically reduce if other variations, such as pose or expression, are involved.
-However, we observe that Regularized LDA and Nullspace LDA always obtain superior performances than the 2D-LDA based algorithms on some data sets.
-This could be obviously found from the experiments on the datasets FERET (table 3), "CMU-NearFrontalPose-Expression" (Fig. 6) and "CMU-11-Poses" (Fig. 8).
+However, we observe that regularized LDA and nullspace LDA always obtain superior performances than the 2D-LDA based algorithms on some data sets.
+This could be obviously found from the experiments on the data sets FERET (Table 3),"CMU-NearFrontalPose-Expression" (Fig. 6) and "CMU-11-Poses" (Fig. 8).
 Note that Nullspace LDA would perform the same no matter NCMC or NNC is used.
-It is because the projection on the nullspace of the within-class scatter matrix has already transformed each training sample to its class center [14].
-Other than Nullspace LDA, the superiority of Regularized LDA is more notable no matter which final classifier is used.
-It may be because Regularized LDA only adds a small regularization to the within-class scatter matrix and it is almost a purely naive Fisher's LDA algorithm while Nullspace LDA still discards some discriminant information [45].
-Actually, some 2D-LDA based algorithms do not perform well over some challenging datasets.
-For instance, both "Unilateral 2D-LDA, Left" and "Unilateral 2D-LDA, Right" do not have satisfied performances on "CMU-NearFrontalPose-Expression" and "CMU-11-Poses" no matter if NCMC or NNC is used, and "Unilateral 2D-LDA, Right" does not perform well over "CMU-Illumination-Frontal" using NCMC.
-However, "Bilateral 2D-LDA" would perform more stable.
-It outperforms some 1D-LDA based algorithms on "CMU-Illumination-Frontal" dataset, and it performs the best especially when only two samples for each class are used for training as shown in Fig. 5 (a)~(b) and Fig. 8.
+It is because the projection on the nullspace of the within-class scatter matrix has already transformed each training sample to its class center [37].
+Other than nullspace LDA, the superiority of regularized LDA is more notable no matter which final classifier is used.
+It may be because regularized LDA only adds a small regularization to the within-class scatter matrix and it is almost a purely naive Fisher's LDA algorithm while nullspace LDA still discards some discriminant information [58].